 Epidemiology

 It is essential to understand the proportion of autistic people in society to be able to accommodate additional needs, ensure sufficient services are provided and inform public policy (123).
 The prevalence and incidence of autism have increased as awareness has increased, and diagnostic procedures have evolved.
 However, inconsistencies in numbers prevail.
 Incidence rates for Danish autism diagnoses across the lifespan increased from nine to 38.6 over a fifteen-year timeframe (1995 to 2010), with men continuing to have significantly more incidences of autism than women (50).
-In 2021, globally one in 127 people had autism with almost twice as many males than females while the 1990-2019 global burden of disease study showed that 1 in 271 people had autism (124).
+In 2021, globally one in 127 people had autism with almost twice as many males than females while a 1990-2019 epidemiological study showed that 1 in 271 people had autism (124).
 Global epidemiological evidence estimates autism prevalence rates of over 28 million in 2019 alone.
-The age-standardised disability-adjusted life years (DALYs) attributable to autism was approximately 85 for males and less than 30 for females (34,36).
-The lower numbers of autistic women may be due to better camouflaging in females or the diagnostic tools used, which may favour males (125,126).
-Differences in DALYs for autistic adults saw 10-fold discrepancies in results, which ranged from approximately 30 to 383 per 100,000.
-A 2017 study showed that years lived with disability (YLD) due to autism decreased as people aged from 431.8 at aged 20-24 years to 5.8 at 90-94 years (35).
-These inconsistencies in the measurement of the prevalence of autism and DALYs may be due to differences in assessment techniques or measurement errors.
+The age-standardised DALYs attributable to autism was approximately 85 for males and less than 30 for females (34,36).
+The lower DALY reported for autistic women is due to later diagnosis in females (125,126).
+A 2017 study showed that years lived with disability (YLD) attributable to autism decreased as people aged from 431.8 per 100,000 of the population at aged 20-24 years to 5.8 at 90-94 years (35).
+This reduction in YLD likely reflects the smaller number of autistic individuals represented in older age groups rather than a reduction in autism among older adults.
+Furthermore, autism is a lifelong condition which may not be identified until later in life.
+This means that measures such as YLD and DALYS are not the most accurate way to describe morbidity in this population because an autism diagnosis does not necessarily equate to a disability and an earlier autism diagnosis will mean higher YLD and DALY numbers.

+The inconsistencies in the measurement of the prevalence of autism and DALYs may be due to differences in assessment techniques or measurement errors.
 Moreover, these discrepancies in numbers highlight a lack of understanding of autism prevalence and the needs of the autism population, making it difficult to accurately plan for service and healthcare requirements such as appropriate mental health services (55,127).

 Recent studies showed the average life expectancy of autistic people was approximately 67 years (37,38,41,128).
 A 2024 UK-based study found that the life expectancy of autistic women and men was approximately five years less than the general population, at almost 77 and 75 years, respectively for those without an intellectual disability (45).
 Findings from cohort studies reported mean age of death for autistic people ranging from 67 to 77 years, and studies have estimated life expectancy in a similar range.
 Critically, however, age of death reported should not be interpreted as life expectancy for important methodological reasons, including study samples skewed towards younger cohorts due to under-diagnosis in adulthood and later life, and difficulties comparing samples across countries due to diagnosis and other differences.
 As such, average age of death is not an appropriate summation of life expectancy for this population.